Thanksyy/thanksyy.github.io/index.md

 ## About Me

-I am currently a second year master student of the Department of Computer Science in the [Tsinghua University](https://www.tsinghua.edu.cn/), under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
-Before that, I received the BEng from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.
+I am Yuyu Luo (骆昱宇 in Chinese), currently a second-year master student in the Department of Computer Science, [Tsinghua University](https://www.tsinghua.edu.cn/).
+I am a member of [Database Groups](http://dbgroup.cs.tsinghua.edu.cn) of Tsinghua, under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
+Before that, I received my BEng from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.

 My research aims to <i>speed up data analysis by visualization</i>.

 ## Education
   <ul>